 Use HCPCS Level II code M0201 to bill for the additional payment for administering the COVID-19 vaccine to Medicare patients in their homes under certain circumstances.

-- Report this code in addition to the appropriate CPT code for the product- and dose-specific code that describes the COVID-19 vaccine administration
+- Report this code in addition to the CPT code that describes the COVID-19 vaccine administration (90480)

 - If you administer the COVID-19 vaccine to more than 1 Medicare patient in a single home on the same day: